ozoneplatform/ozp-iwc/docs/iwc_guide/core_apis/overview.md

  * [Names API](names/overview.md):
 Status of the bus.
 This api exposes information regarding applications connected to the bus.
+This is a read-only API.

  * [System API](system/overview.md):
 Application registrations of the bus.
 This api gives connections to the bus awareness of what applications the bus has knowledge of.
 Different then the names api, these application's are not the current running applications, rather these are registrations of where applications are hosted and default configurations for launching them.
 This gives IWC clients the capability to launch other applications.
+This is a read-only API.